DESCRIPTION

 Please clarify Independent Principal Investigator, are they not associated with an organization?

-An Independent Principal Investigator (PI) should register as an Individual in the EERE Program Information Center because they are not affiliated with an organization.\
+An Independent Principal Investigator (PI) registers as an Individual in the Energy Program Information Center because they are not affiliated with an organization.

-Would PI's who want to submit their own applications be just a technical point of contact, not an account administrator?
+If a PI wants to submit their own applications, should they be a technical point of contact or an account administrator?

 How do I know if my organization is registered in grants.gov?

-If you are unsure if your organization is registered in grants.gov, contact the grants.gov support team at 1-800-518-4726 (Domestic), 1-606-545-5035 (International), or at support@grants.gov.
-Once you provide them with the organization name and UEI number, they will be able to verify if the organization is registered in grants.gov.
-Please note that registering in grants.gov is not part of the EERE Program Information Center process.
+Contact the grants.gov support team at 1-800-518-4726 (Domestic), 1-606-545-5035 (International), or at support@grants.gov.
+Provide them with your organization's name and UEI number, and they will verify your registration.
+Please note that registering in grants.gov is not part of the Energy Program Information Center process.

-How do I know if my AOR has registered my organization in the EERE Program Information Center?
+How do I know if my AOR has registered my organization in the Energy Program Information Center?

-If your account is not approved in a timely manner, the assumption is that your AOR has not registered.
-If you are still unsure, you can contact the EERE Program Information Center Help Desk at EPIC Help Center
+If your account is not approved promptly, it likely means your AOR has not registered.
+For further confirmation, contact the Energy Program Information Center Help Desk at EPIC Help Center

 Can a user select more than one organization populated from sam.gov that shows up in the system when registering?

-During registration, you can only select one organization from the drop-down menu.
-Once the registration is approved, the user can request additional roles from another organization within the EERE Program Information Center.
+During initial registration, you can only select one organization from the drop-down menu.
+After your registration is approved, you can request additional roles from other organizations within the Energy Program Information Center.

 Do all users need to be registered in sam.gov to use the system?

-Only users affiliated with Industry, Academia, Non-Profit, Government need to be registered in SAM.gov.
+No. Only users affiliated with Industry, Academia, Non-Profit, or Government need to be registered in SAM.gov.